PhilippeR26/starknet.js-workshop-typescript/README.md

 This repo is configured to be able to perform debugging of your typescript code.
 Just CTRL+SHIFT+D, then click on the green arrow.

-This script has been written with cairo v0.12.2, Starknet-devnet-rs v0.1.0, starknet.js v5.21.1.
-Due to fast iterations of Starknet and Cairo, this script will probably be quickly out-of-date.
+This script has been written with cairo v0.13.0, Starknet-devnet-rs v0.1.0, starknet.js v6.0.0.
+Due to fast iterations of Starknet and Cairo, these scripts will probably be quickly out-of-date.

-The Account contract used in this workshop is made by [OpenZeppelin](https://github.com/OpenZeppelin/cairo-contracts), contract version 0.7.0.
+The Account contract used in this workshop is made by [OpenZeppelin](https://github.com/OpenZeppelin/cairo-contracts), contract version 0.8.1.

 ##  🚀 Start the demo 🚀  🎆 ↘️  💩